Renscq/riboParser/README.md

 ```

-### 5.3 Use RiboParser to predict the optimal offset
+### 5.3 Use `RiboParser` to predict the optimal offset

-The ability of Ribo-seq to analyze translation at codon resolution relies on accurately identifying the codons located at ribosomal A-, P-, and E-sites for each RPF.
+The ability of Ribo-seq to analyze translation at codon resolution relies on accurately identifying the codons located at ribosomal `A-`, `P-`, and `E-`sites for each RPF.
-The offset represents the distance of the 5’ end of the RPF to the first nucleotide of the P-site codon.
+The offset represents the distance of the 5’ end of the RPF to the first nucleotide of the `P-site` codon.
-Two commonly used methods are the ribosome structure-based model (RSBM) and the start/stop-based model (SSCBM).
+Two commonly used methods are the ribosome structure-based model (`RSBM`) and the start/stop-based model (`SSCBM`).

 1. Explanation of `rpf_Offset`